pgourlain/vscode_erlang/README.md

 ![debug](images/vscode-erlang-debug.png)
 - Variables list is automatically refresh from the current scope
 - The process list contains an additional process for communication with vscode
+- Function Breakpoints are supported: use format module:function/arity

 ## Debug arguments
 ![debug1](images/vscode-erlang-debug-args.png)